London Winters Are No Joke (And Neither Is Your Roof)

 Then one winter, a roofer doing an inspection pointed out a gap near the loft eaves where insulation had slumped.
 Heat was basically pouring out the top of the house.

+They fixed it in under an hour.
 And suddenly, the room felt warm.
 Like, properly warm.
-The kind of warmth you feel in your bones.
-My heating bill dropped too—not massively, but enough to make a difference.
+My heating bill dropped too — not massively, but enough to make a difference.

-It’s Not About Perfection—It’s About Prevention
+It's Not About Perfection — It's About Prevention

+You don't need your roof to be flawless.
 You just need it to hold strong through wind, rain, and cold.
+You need it to do its job.

 Getting a winter roof inspection is like taking your car for a service.
-Not because it’s broken, but because you want it to stay reliable.
-It’s a way of saying: “I’ve got you.”
+Not because it's broken, but because you want it to stay reliable.

 What a Roof Inspection Actually Looks Like

-In case you're wondering—it’s not a huge ordeal.
-Here’s what happened at mine:
+In case you're wondering — it's not a huge ordeal.
+Here's what happened at mine:

 • They walked around the house, checking tiles, flashing, chimneys, gutters